 How are the axes driven?
 The X and Y axes are driven by high-torque stepper motors acting on a high quality miniature chain drive.
 The Z axis is leadscrew driven.

 Chain drive?
 Really?
 How accurate can that be?
-Do take a look at the videos at the bottom of this page!
+Do take a look at the videos at the bottom of this page.
 Our chain mechanism has been designed to offer an inherent chordal position error of less than 0.15mm – quite negligible when working with timber products.
-Better still, and unlike a leadscrew, chain suffers virtually no backlash error.
+Typical finished precision is around 0.5mm – and is often much better particularly when using smaller cutters.
+Unlike a leadscrew, chain suffers virtually no backlash error.
 And, unlike toothed belt, chain is extremely robust in a workshop environment.
 Chains don’t clog, won’t shred, aren’t prone to skipping, and won’t need constant cleaning to keep them free of cuttings.
-In short, chain is just about the perfect drive mechanism for a budget CNC machine.
+In short, chain is just about the perfect drive mechanism for a budget CNC router.
 To see the accuracy that can be achieved by a well-designed chain-drive CNC machine, have a look at the images and videos of SheetCNC etching some tiny printed circuit boards.
 Even when using a 0.2mm cutter with 75% stepover, the cuts are precise and parallel, and the tiny 2mm lettering is perfectly formed.
 We can’t think of a better way to demonstrate the fantastic versatility of a chain-driven CNC.

 This is something we’re constantly asked about.
 Maybe it’s the fancy name that makes it stick in people’s minds?
 Anyway, here’s a video to show why it’s not an issue: